Pan Africanism Is Extraction

 Pan Africanism has become a spiritual colony.

-Soulaan bloodlines are treated like a global ATM machine —
+Soulaan bloodlines are treated like a global ATM machine.
+Withdraw when convenient.
+Never deposit.

 Enough.